flowgrammable/flowsim/README.md

 Flowgrammable is a nonprofit organization comprised of students, researchers, and professional engineers, who are focused on network systems education and research.
-Originally founded to compete in the Open Networking Foundation's (ONF) OpenFlow driver competition, flowgrammable has moved on to:
+Originally founded to compete in the Open Networking Foundation's (ONF) OpenFlow driver competition, Flowgrammable has evolved into a mentoring, research, and education organization.
+The organization mentors undergraduate and graduate students in SDN research, conducts original research, and actively develops educational and training material.
-* kowledge base
-* online training
-* open source tool development
-* original research
-Flowgrammable is funded by private donations, corporate sponsorships, and participant donations of time.

 ## Organiation